venkat8212/Software-Engineering/README1.md

-ths changes was made in feature branch
+ths changes was made in master branch